kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 - [Kubeflow Pipelines](https://github.com/kubeflow/pipelines/tree/master/.github/workflows)
 - [Kubeflow Manifests](https://github.com/kubeflow/manifests/blob/master/.github/workflows/full_kubeflow_integration_test.yaml)

-##### Describe how the project has evaluated which features will be a security risk to users if they are not maintained by the project?
+##### Describe how the project has evaluated which features will be a security risk to users if they are not maintained by the project

 Features are discussed and reviewed in the community, with security implications considered during design and code review processes.
 The project tracks the security health of dependencies and evaluates